ariesbabu/ocp-gitp/docs/toolsvms/linux_tools_vm.md

 5. Provide the ``$HOME/`` as the folder you want to open and click on **OK**.

-    !!!note
+    :::note

     Ensure that **bin** is NOT highlighted otherwise the editor will attempt to autofill ``/bin/``.
 You can avoid this by clicking in the path field *before* clicking **OK**.

-    !!!warning
     The connection may take up to 1 minute to display the root folder structure of the jumphost VM.

 6. Accept any warning message about trusting the author of the folder